open-telemetry/opentelemetry.io/content/en/status.md

 </div>

-The development status, or maturity level, of the [collector](/docs/collector/) and [specification](/docs/reference/specification/) are as follows:
+For the development status, or maturity level, of the [collector](/docs/collector/) and [specification](/docs/reference/specification/), see the following:

 <div class="l-primary-buttons mt-0">